There are many things to do in South Dakota, it surprised us!

 Have you ever wondered where exactly Mount Rushmore was?

-I knew there was a monument dedicated to four great American presidents but I never knew where it was.
+I knew there was a monument dedicated to four American presidents but I never knew where it was.
 Well, now I know.

 It is definitely the king of the South Dakota attractions.
 And it is just as impressive in real life as it is in the movies.